India's worst drought in decades | Pictures | Reuters

 India's worst drought in decades

+A municipal worker puts fish in a drum after removing them from the dried-up Ratanpura lake before moving them to the Sabarmati river, on the outskirts of Ahmedabad.
+REUTERS/Amit Dave

+Residential apartments are seen next to the dried-up Ratanpura lake on the outskirts of Ahmedabad.
+REUTERS/Amit Dave

 A girl carries a metal pitcher filled with water through a field in Latur.
-About 330 million people, almost a quarter of the country's population, are now affected by drought, the government estimates.
 REUTERS/Danish Siddiqui

 A man sleeps in a traffic policeman's booth on a hot summer day in Kolkata.
 REUTERS/Rupak De Chowdhuri